10 Sights in Braga, Portugal (with Map and Images)

 Show sight on map

-The Archaeological Station of Santa Marta das Cortiças is located at the top of Mount Falperra, 3 km from Braga, in the parish of Esporões, municipality of Braga, Portugal.
-It consists of important remains from various eras, a castro, a paleo-Christian basilica, a Suebi palace and a medieval castle.
-In addition to a chapel, built by D. Diogo de Sousa, in 1520.
+The Archaeological Station of Santa Marta das Cortiças is located at the top of Mount Falperra, 3 km from Braga, in the parish of Esporões, municipality of Braga, in Portugal.
+It consists of important vestiges from various eras, a fortified fort, a Paleochristian basilica, a Suebi palace and a medieval castle.
+In addition to a chapel, built by D. Diogo de Sousa in 1520.
 It has been classified as a Property of Public Interest since October 20, 1955.

 Wikipedia: Castro do Monte de Santa Marta das Cortiças (PT), Heritage Website Sipa